 I just turned on my tablet to see the news.

 The speaker was talking about the imprisonment of the Locians and the suspension of their rights.
-They'd broken the deal with the Council, so they needed to be punished.
+They'd broken the deal with the Council, so they needed to be punished for that.

 What was that?
 Was it just an empty threat?
 I started wondering.